What is the basic skills test?

-Passing the WEST-B is also required of persons from out-of-state seeking a Washington State residency teaching certificate.
-Individuals applying for a Washington State teaching certificate who have completed a teacher preparation program in another state or country may be eligible for an extension.
+Individuals applying for a Washington State teaching certificate who have completed a teacher preparation program in another state or country may be eligible for an exemption.

-Individuals seeking admission to a state approved educator preparation program may submit evidence of a score on an assessment deemed of equal rigor by PESB, such as the SAT or ACT, in lieu of the WEST-B (WAC 181-01-0025).
-The WEST-B alternatives page provides information about SAT and ACT and passing score.
+Individuals seeking admission to a state approved educator preparation program may submit evidence of taking an assessment deemed of equal rigor by PESB, such as the SAT or ACT, in lieu of the WEST-B. The WEST-B alternatives page provides information about SAT and ACT.

-Out-of-state candidates may seek an exemption from the WEST-B requirement under certain circumstances (WAC 181-01-002).
+Out-of-state candidates may seek an exemption from the WEST-B requirement under certain circumstances.
 See the WEST-B exemptions page for more details about the eligibility and equivalent tests for exemptions.

 Each program is allocated a certain number of vouchers for the WEST-B test takers.
 Programs may purchase vouchers to provide candidates with full or partial credit toward fees for test registration and preparation resources.